jihyeonseong/ESG-AI-investment-by-streamlit/README.md

    pip install [pkg==ver] --force-reinstall
    ```

-You can download DBFS data files that you created at your local computer!
+Also, You can download DBFS data files that you created at your local computer!
  - Go to User Settings - Access Tokens, then Generate New Token
  - In your local computer, install [Anaconda](https://www.anaconda.com/)
  - Open Anaconda prompt and install [databricks-cli](https://docs.databricks.com/dev-tools/cli/index.html)